 Your rights with copyright

-A question that came up with regularity at our recent Roadshow events was around copyright, especially with images downloaded from the web and those obtained from stock photo services such as iStock Photo, Adobe Stock, Shutterstock etc.
+A question that comes up with regularity with our customers is around copyright, especially with images downloaded from the web and those obtained from stock photo services such as iStock Photo, Adobe Stock, Shutterstock etc.

 Many images are protected by copyright law but it is not always clearly visible when browsing the web.
 Some images have watermarks on them to clearly show that the owner does not want their artwork used without permission which requires payment.

 It is your responsibility to find out if the images you use are covered under this law.
 There is no grey area with copyright law so protect yourself, even using iconic terms such as ‘HSV’ or ‘BMW’ on the front of a car image could land you in trouble.